Hugh Tracey: International Library of African Music

 Hugh's sons, Andrew and Paul, also became well known ethnomusicologists and musicians specializing in African music.
 Andrew took over ILAM as director following his father's death.
 Paul and his wife Barbara composed several songs for the Muppet Show.

 Death

 Tracey died on 23 October 1977 and is buried at the Saronde Valley Farm, near Krugersdorp, South Africa.

 Recordings

 Tracey's recording were published in 210 LPs by the International Library of African Music.
 Although commercially available, his Music of Africa series (also known as the Sound of Africa series) can be mostly found in University libraries.
-Many of his recordings were also issued by other record labels such as Decca, London and Gallo, and have been made available on CD and digitally.
+Many of his recordings were also issued by other record labels such as Decca, London, Gallo, and SWP Records, and have been made available on CD and digitally.
 He also edited the Wild Life series, which encompasses animal recordings made in Africa.